 Certificate suspension may be requested via the revocation request.
-The suspension of Certificates used for "Signing" remains at HARICA's sole discretion.
-The affected

-Subscriber is always notified by HARICA for any Certificate status change, including Certificate suspension.
+The suspension of Certificates remains at HARICA's sole discretion.
+The affected Subscriber is always notified by HARICA for any Certificate status change, including Certificate suspension.

-If HARICA decides to suspend a Certificate used for "Signing", the affected CRL is updated with a revoked certificate entry and revocation reason "certificateHold", per RFC 5280.
+If HARICA decides to suspend a Certificate, the affected CRL is updated with a revoked certificate entry and revocation reason "certificateHold", per RFC 5280.
 If this Certificate is reinstated, the affected entry is removed.
 If the Certificate is revoked, this entry is updated and the revocation reason is modified accordingly.
 Once a Certificate is revoked, it cannot be reinstated.